bd2kccd/causal-compare/README.md

 The first way is to use Tetrad to generate simulated datasets and run search algorithms on those datasets.
 You will need to specify the following in the XML configuration file:
 * A list of data and algorithms
-	* A list of simulation to generate data.
+	* A list of simulations to generate data.
 	* A list of search algorithms.
 	* A list of algorithm parameters.
 * A list of [comparison statistics](#comparison-statistics).